On the Role of Age and Semantics of Information in Remote Estimation of Markov Sources: Related Work

 \section{Related Work}

-In many real-time status update systems, information is valuable when it is fresh~\cite{yinsun2019JCN}.
-The AoI, defined as the time elapsed since the latest received measurement was generated, has emerged as the predominant metric for quantifying the freshness of information that a receiver has about the status of a source~\cite{Roy2012INFOCOM, kosta2017age, RoyYates2021JSAC}.
-Recent studies have demonstrated the role of AoI in remote estimation systems~\cite{WuShuang-TCNS-2020, Telatar2021ITW, Melih2021TON, Jayanth2023WiOpt, vishrant2025TMC}.
-For example, the error covariance for linear Gaussian source estimation follows a monotonically non-decreasing function of AoI~\cite{WuShuang-TCNS-2020, jiping2025wearing}.
-However, AoI is content- and context-agnostic since it ignores the source pattern and application context.
-Not surprisingly, AoI has been considered an inefficient metric for monitoring general sources such as Wiener processes~\cite{SunYin-TIT-2020}, Ornstein-Uhlenbeck processes~\cite{SunYin-TON-2021}, and Markov chains~\cite{george2019GCWkshps, assaad2020TON, ErfanTGCN24, jiping2024MobiHoc, jiping2025TCOM, jiping2025TIT}.
-However, as will be shown in this paper, this is only true of ZOH estimators.
-For the MAP estimator, AoI is relevant as it measures the usefulness of outdated information at the receiver.
-Moreover, by representing the continuous belief value as a function of AoI, we are able to avoid the curse of dimensionality inherent in continuous-state MDPs~\cite{OnurPIMRC2025}.
+In many real-time status update systems, information holds the greatest value when it is fresh.
+The notion of AoI measures the freshness of information that a receiver has about a source~\cite{Roy2012INFOCOM, kosta2017age, RoyYates2021JSAC}.
+Recent studies have demonstrated the role of AoI in remote estimation systems~\cite{WuShuang-TCNS-2020, Telatar2021ITW, Melih2021TON, Jayanth2023WiOpt, vishrant2025TMC, jiping2025wearing}.
+For example, in linear Gaussian source estimation, the error covariance is a monotonic function of AoI~\cite{WuShuang-TCNS-2020, jiping2025wearing}.
+However, AoI ignores the application context and has been considered an inefficient metric for monitoring general sources such as Wiener processes~\cite{SunYin-TIT-2020}, Ornstein-Uhlenbeck processes~\cite{SunYin-TON-2021}, and Markov chains~\cite{george2019GCWkshps, assaad2020TON, luo2025semantic}.
+As will be shown in this paper, however, this holds only for zero-order hold (ZOH) estimators that retain the latest received measurement as their estimate.
+For the MAP estimator, AoI remains relevant because it quantifies the usefulness of outdated information at the receiver~\cite{ayan2025age, cosandal2025joint}.

-Beyond information accuracy and freshness, semantic communication transmits the most significant piece of information, thereby reducing the amount of less important data transmitted in the network~\cite{nikos2021CM, jiping2025TCOM, jiping2025TIT}.
-A fundamental problem of theoretical flavor is to mathematically define semantic attributes, which can then guide the generation, transmission, and reconstruction of information to achieve specific goals or tasks.
-Some relevant works are discussed below:
+Beyond accuracy and freshness, semantic communication transmits the most significant piece of information, thereby reducing the amount of less important data transmitted in the network~\cite{nikos2021CM, luo2025information}.
+A fundamental problem is to define key semantic attributes that guide the generation, transmission, and reconstruction of information to achieve specific goals or tasks.
+Some related works are discussed below: